delftdata/master-thesis-kit/README.md

 - Most important step: **read the [manual](https://www.tudelft.nl/en/student/faculties/eemcs-student-portal/education/graduation-policy-msc/summary-of-procedure/)**.
 Your advisor will never have to remind you of any of the things mentioned in there.
 It's your own responsibility to remind your advisor of each step, with an email (e.g., to create a committee for the thesis, to schedule a thesis defense, etc.).
 - Write a research proposal.
 Read the guide on how to write a research proposal, along with the template.
-- Send an email to Geert-Jan Houben (GJ) and setup a meeting with him.
+- Send an email to Geert-Jan Houben and setup a meeting with him.
-- After GJ approves the thesis plan, he will have to sign a couple of forms you are officially a MSc thesis candidate with a clear subject and plan.
+- After Geert-Jan Houben approves the thesis plan, he will have to sign a couple of forms you are officially a MSc thesis candidate with a clear subject and plan.
 - Start executing on the plan.

 In case you are performing a thesis in a company, also make sure that you: